 Place the roast in a Ziploc bag and add all the other ingredients to the bag.
 Remove some air from the bag and close it.
 With your fingers, spread the marinade to cover all the meat.
 Marinate in the fridge for 5 to 6 hours.

 Heat the BBQ to high temperature.
 Place the chuck roast on the grill and cook for 2 minutes per sides.
 Turn the heat under the meat off completely and cook with indirect heat (close the burner under the meat but leave the other ones at high).
-Cook for about 15 minutes a side with the cover of the BBQ closed (cooking time may vary depending on the size of your piece of meat.
-After the 30 minutes, open the burner under your piece of meat or move your roast over one of the other burners, and cook for about 1 minute a side.
-Just to get the grill marks.
+Cook for about 15 minutes a side with the cover of the BBQ closed (cooking time may vary depending on the size of your roast and how hot your grill is).
+After the 30 minutes, open the burner under your piece of meat or move your roast over one of the other burners, and cook for about 1 minute or 2 a side to get the grill marks.
 Cover with aluminium paper and let the meat rest for 10 minutes.
 Slice and serve with grilled vegetables or a salad.

 Those Kitchen tools from Amazon could really help with this recipe.